cynicalight/bu44er.ink/README.md

 ## Settings

-if you want to add some twemoji, you can add the following code to your `css/twemoji.css` file:
+If you want to add some twemoji, you can add the following code to your `css/twemoji.css` file:

 ```css
 /* ❤️‍🩹 mending heart */